Stogner v. California: Background

 In 1994, the California State Legislature enacted a specific statute of limitations (PC Section 803(g) (3)(A)) for child sexual abuse crimes, allowing charges to be filed within one year of the time that the crime was reported to the police.
 It allowed, when the prior limitations period has expired, criminal prosecution on child molesting charges many years after its occurrence.

-In 1998, petitioner Marion Stogner was indicted for molesting for acts committed between 1955 and 1973, under California's specific statute of limitations.
+In 1998, petitioner Marion Stogner was indicted for acts committed between 1955 and 1973, under California's specific statute of limitations.
 It occurred after Stogner's two sons were both charged with molestation.
 During the state's investigation of one of the sons, Stogner's daughters reported that their father sexually abused them for years when they were under the age of 14.
 The grand jury found probable cause to charge Stogner with molestation of his two daughters.

 Stogner claimed that the statute violates the ex post facto law and due process clauses by retroactively invoking laws that were not in place at the time of the alleged offenses.
 At the time that the crimes were allegedly committed, the statute of limitations was three years.
 The victims, his two daughters, said that they had not reported sooner because they were in fear of their father.
 The applicable California law had been revised in 1996, extending the statute of limitations retroactively.